gletort/Epicure/docs/index.md

 Choose the shortcuts to use and save them.
 See the [Preferences](https://gitlab.pasteur.fr/gletort/epicure/-/wikis/Preferences) page for more information.

+??? warning "Restart to activate shortcut configuration"
-:heavy_exclamation_mark: the new shortcut configuration will be active only at the next EpiCure session.
+	The new shortcut configuration will be active only at the next EpiCure session.
 If you already have an EpiCure opened, restart it to apply the new shortcuts.

 ### General options